 Deed in Lieu of Foreclosure

 Some homeowners in New York may decide that they do not want to fight a pending foreclosure because they simply cannot afford the payments.
 In these cases, a Deed in Lieu of Foreclosure might be offered to the lender.
 This is a special agreement that is made between a delinquent homeowner and the mortgage lender.
 Both sides must agree to the terms, but it usually comes down to the homeowner volunteering to move out, giving possession over to the lender instead of forcing a court battle over the pending foreclosure sale.
 This option is also sometimes called "cash for keys" because homeowners can also negotiate a small financial settlement to help cover the unexpected costs of moving out of the home.
 This option saves the lender time and money on an expensive foreclosure process and can also save the borrower time and money too.
-Depending on the agreement between the two parties, there can sometimes be a deficiency judgement, meaning the homeowner still has to pay some fees or back payments.
+Depending on the agreement between the two parties, there can sometimes be a deficiency judgment, meaning the homeowner still has to pay some fees or back payments.
 But in most cases, a Deed in Lieu of Foreclosure agreement leaves both parties whole, walking away without additional dispute.

 Grace Period Notice